 - Optional toppings: Avocado, sour cream, additional salsa, hot sauce, etc.

 - Preheat the oven to 400 degrees.

 - Rinse the quinoa and then add it to a pot with 2 cups of water and bring to a boil.
 Let it simmer for 10-12 minutes or until the water is absorbed.

-- Once the quinoa is cooked, stir in the salsa, black beans, corn, peppers, and onions.
+- Once the quinoa is cooked, transfer to a large bowl and stir in the salsa, black beans, corn, peppers, onions, garlic, cumin, and cayenne pepper.

-- Add to a glass baking dish and sprinkle the cheese on top.
+- Add to a medium-sized casserole dish and sprinkle the cheese on top.

-- Bake at 400 for 10 minutes, or until the cheese has melted.
+- Cover with foil and bake for 15 minutes, or until the cheese has melted.